Joessem/bobby285271/README.md

 ✨ I am currently...

-- ... an undergraduate majoring in software engineering in South China Normal University.
+- ... an undergraduate majoring (class of 2023) in software engineering in South China Normal University.
-- ... a member of Anthon Open Source Community and SCNU Software Association.
+- ... a member of Anthon Open Source Community and SCNU Software Association (a.k.a.
+SoCoding).
 - ... learning & making operating systems!

 ✨ Learn more about me on https://aosc.io/people/~bobby285271/ !